-How is jaundice treated in newborns?
+How is newborn jaundice treated?

 *for illustrative purpose only

+Mild jaundice goes away after 1 or 2 weeks as a baby's body gets rid of the extra bilirubin on its own.
 It is important that your baby feeds well because this encourages bowels movements that allow your baby to excrete the bilirubin through the intestines.
 Your doctor may advise that you give additional formula beyond breastfeeding to ensure this.

 Article reviewed by Dr Ratna Sridjaja, paediatrician at Gleneagles Hospital

-Why It’s Best Not to Worry If Your Baby Has Jaundice.
-Retrieved 14/5/2020 from https://health.clevelandclinic.org/best-not-worry-baby-jaundice/
+(19 October 2020) Why It’s Best Not to Worry If Your Baby Has Jaundice.
+Retrieved 14 May 2020 from https://health.clevelandclinic.org/best-not-worry-baby-jaundice/

-Jaundice in Newborns (Hyperbilirubinemia).
-Retrieved 14/5/2020 from https://www.healthlinkbc.ca/health-topics/hw164159
+(23 September 2021) Jaundice in Newborns (Hyperbilirubinemia).
+Retrieved 14 May 2020 from https://www.healthlinkbc.ca/health-topics/hw164159